Stanvk/infection/README.md

 `python3 main.py` or `python main.py`, depending on your installation.

 One can interact with the cells by clicking on them.
 Clicking on a cell will yield the cell and it's surrounding cells infected when the cells are disinfected and vice versa.

+## Work in progress
+The `main.py` procedural variant of the simulation is a mess, so everything will object-orientated soon.